Strong Duality for a Multiple-Good Monopolist: Characterizing Optimal Finite-Menu Mechanisms

-In the previous section, in order to prove the optimality of a mechanism, we worked by explicitly constructing a measure $\gamma$ \emph{separately} for each of the regions where items were allocated with different probabilities, so that the conditions of Corollary~\ref{linearintegral} hold.
+To prove the optimality of our mechanisms in the examples of Section~\ref{examplesection}, we explicitly constructed a measure $\gamma$ \emph{separately} for each subset of types enjoying the same allocation in the optimal mechanism, establishing that the conditions of Corollary~\ref{linearintegral} are satisfied for each such subset of types separately.
+In this section, we show that decomposing the solution $\gamma$ of the optimal transportation dual of Theorem~\ref{strongduality} into ``regions'' of types enjoying the same allocation in the optimal solution $u$ of the primal, and working on these regions separately to establish the complementary slackness conditions of Corollary~\ref{linearintegral} is guaranteed to work.

-In this section, we formalize the previous approach establishing that decomposing the problem into these regions and working on them separately to prove optimality of a mechanism is always possible.
-We are thus able to obtain conditions which are both \emph{necessary} and \emph{sufficient} under which a given mechanism $\cM = (\cP, \cT)$ is revenue-optimal.
-In particular, we show in Theorem~\ref{bundlingtheorem} that a mechanism is optimal {\em if and only if} appropriate stochastic dominance relations are satisfied by the restriction of the transformed measure $\mu$ to each ``region'' of types, where a region is the collection of types to which the mechanism assigns the same outcome.
+Even with this understanding of the structure of dual witnesses, it may still be non-trivial work to identify a witness certifying the optimality of a given mechanism.
+We thus develop a more usable framework for certifying the optimality of mechanisms, which does not involve finding dual witnesses at all.
+In particular, we show in Theorem~\ref{bundlingtheorem} that a given mechanism $\cM$ is optimal for some $f$ {\em if and only if} appropriate stochastic dominance conditions are satisfied by the restriction of the transformed measure $\mu$ of Definition~\ref{def:transformed measure} to each region of types enjoying the same allocation under $\cM$.
+We thus provide conditions that are both \emph{necessary} and \emph{sufficient} for a given mechanism $\cM$ to be optimal, a characterization result.

-To prove this result, we consider the ``menu'' of different choices given to the buyer by the mechanism: \begin{definition} The menu of a mechanism $\cM = (\cP, \cT)$ is the set
+To describe our characterization, we define the intuitive notion a ``menu'' that a certain mechanism offers. \begin{definition} The {\em menu of a mechanism} $\cM = (\cP, \cT)$ is the set

-\end{definition} An IC mechanism allocates to every type $x$ a choice in the menu that maximizes that type's utility.
-Figure~\ref{fig:Voronoi} shows an example of a menu and the corresponding set of types that prefer each choice.
+\end{definition} Clearly, an IC mechanism allocates to every type $x$ the option in the menu that maximizes that type's utility.
+Figure~\ref{fig:Voronoi} shows an example of a menu and the corresponding partition of the type set into subsets of types that prefer each option in the menu.

-The revenue of a mechanism with finite menu size comes from choices in the menu that are bought with strictly positive probability.
-Even though, the mechanism might contain options in the menu that are only bought with probability 0, we can get another mechanism that gives identical revenue by removing all those options.
-We call this the {\em essential form } of a mechanism. \begin{definition} A mechanism ${\cM}$ is in {\em essential form } if for all options $(p,t) \in \textrm{Menu}_{\cM}$, $Pr_f[ \{ x \in X : (p,t) = (\cP(x),\cT(x))\} ] > 0$. \end{definition}
+The revenue of a mechanism with a finite menu-size comes from choices in the menu that are bought with strictly positive probability.
+The menu might contain options that are only bought with probability $0$, but we can get another mechanism that gives identical revenue by removing all those options.
+We call this the {\em essential form } of a mechanism. \begin{definition} A mechanism ${\cM}$ is in {\em essential form } if for all options $(p,t) \in \textrm{Menu}_{\cM}$, $\Pr_f[ \{ x \in X : (p,t) = (\cP(x),\cT(x))\} ] > 0$. \end{definition}